PrasanthIVS/react-current-location-address/README.md

 A boolean flag indicating the request to get the address is in process.
 It can be used to handle `disabled` or to show `loading` on the component.

+## Contribution
+Issues and pull requests are welcome!

+The project is based on the create-react-app.
+Please branch out from master and create a PR once done.
+After cloning the app, navigate to the project folder and use `npm start` or `yarn start` to start the local server.